Core i7-14700K vs Core Ultra 7 265K

 Core Ultra 7 265K

 The Intel Core Ultra 7 265K is priced at $394.99 in the CPUs category.
-It stands out with socket, base clock advantages over the competition.
+It stands out with base clock advantages over the competition.
 It's designed with gaming in mind.

 Key Differences